CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

 Use the Start/Stop VMs during off-hours feature of virtual machines to minimize waste.
 The feature is suitable as a **low-cost automation** option.
 There are many configuration options to schedule the start and stop times.

-Some ways to Start/stop VMs are:
+Some ways to Start and Stop VMs are:
-* From Azure portal, by going to each VM and start/stop it manually.
+* From the Azure portal, by going to each VM and start/stop it manually.
 * Using PowerShell/CLI
 * Enabling Autoshutdown for a VM
 * Using Azure Automation